Trump says 'we'll know next week' about Kim summit - Journal du Cameroun

 The gesture, which experts agree would do little to curb North Korea’s long-term nuclear capabilities, is meant to signal that the regime is serious about change.

-Punggye-ri has been the staging ground for all six of the North’s nuclear tests, including its latest and by far most powerful one last September, which Pyongyang said was an H-bomb.
+Punggye-ri has been the staging ground for all six of the North’s nuclear tests, including its latest and by far most powerful one last September, which Pyongyang said was a hydrogen bomb.

 The demolition is due to take place sometime between Thursday and Friday, depending on the weather.